dariochiaiese/TeXcel/README.md

 ## Where to start

-Type
+To use TeXcel you must have Python 3 installed on you computer.
+First of all, start Python on your terminal:

+Type <code> py </code> on Windows or <code> python3 </code> on MacOS and Linux .

+Then just import TeXcel and the program will open.

+      >>> import texcel

+Once the program is running, type

     texify -p

-in the console.
 A window to choose a file to read will be prompted to you, and the result in LaTeX will be displayed directly in the terminal.
 If you want to save the output in a file (expecially if it is a long one) you may write

     texify -p -o